kremalicious/blog/content/posts/2020-03-04-raspberry-pi-file-and-screen-sharing-macos-ios/index.md

 sudo service avahi-daemon restart
 ```

-But to be absolutely sure, you should reboot your Rasperry Pi with:
+But to be absolutely sure, you should reboot your Raspberry Pi with:

 ```bash
 sudo reboot